 Hiring or evaluating support for executive assistant hiring checklist requires a clear role definition; SHRM gives a practical executive assistant job-description baseline for responsibilities and expectations.

 A practical checklist for executive assistant hiring checklist should compare the market, provider type, option type and realistic alternatives against explicit criteria: effort, cost, ROI, risk, service scope, owner workload, prioritization and implementation feasibility.
-This keeps the article from making generic recommendations: RAY AI is a fit primary when those criteria match the actual scope, workflow and support model required.
+This keeps the article from making generic recommendations: RAY AI is a fit only when those criteria match the actual scope, workflow and support model required.

 Which steps belong in a reliable workflow for executive assistant hiring checklist?